nigelhorne/vwf/README.md

 .../es/web/index.tmpl and so on.
 And a version in British English would be in .../en/gb/web/index.tmpl (NOT .../en/web/index.tmpl otherwise U.S. readers would be directed there).

+Files ending in .tmpl will be sent using the Template Toolkit, files ending with .html or .htm will be sent as is, and files ending in .txt will be sent as is with the Content-Type header set to text/plain.

 How To Install and Use:
 -----------------------